-Problem Check Control Serum that the procedure has been correctly executed: D:# Different from 2. that no mistake has been done in its Expected value distribution (dispensation of a wrong calibrator instead); 3. that the washing procedure and the washer settings are as validated in the pre qualification study; 4. that no external contamination of the control serum has occurred.
+Problem Check Control Serum 1. that the procedure has been correctly executed; Different from expected value that no mistake has been done in its distribution (dispensation of a wrong calibrator instead); that the washing procedure and the washer settings are as validated in the pre qualification study; that no external contamination of the control serum has occurred.

-Anyway, if all other parameters (Blank, CAL1, CAL2, CAL 6), match the established requirements, the test may be considered valid.
+Anyway, if all other parameters (Blank, CAL1, CAL2, CAL6), match the established requirements, the test may be considered valid.